Steve973/simplex-consensus-protocol/README.md

    player `j`  player `i` deems that iteration to be finalized.
 If an iteration `h` is finalized, whenever player `i` sees a notarized blockchain of length `h`, they can finalize all the transactions contained within (and output them to the client).

+## Q & A

+The protocol description on the (Simplex Blog)[https://simplex.blog] website is thorough, clear, and concise.
+Regardless, everyone comes from different backgrounds and different levels of experience, so questions are bound to arise.
+Ben Chan graciously answered a number of questions.

+- **Question 1:** If a player votes for the dummy block, do the other players do anything with that block, or is it simply a throw-away?

+  > If the (non-dummy) block gets notarized, it still might be integrated into the chain by a future leader, or even
+  > finalized.
+If it does not, then it is just thrown away.

+- **Question 2:** I feel like something should be done with it, or the protocol description would probably instruct that the player simply let the iteration time out when not voting for the proposed block.

+  > The dummy block is basically what we do when the iteration times out.

+- **Question 3:** If a player experiences some sort of network outage, how do they get caught up with the blockchain?

+  > When other players move to the next iteration, they send to everyone their view of the notarized blockchain so far;
+  > this catches up any laggy nodes.
+(The bandwidth can be optimized in practice, i.e. see Victor Shoup's paper)

+- **Question 4:** Can a new player participate some amount of time after the protocol has started, and the current players have been proposing/voting/etc for a number of iterations?
+Or are all players pretty much set at the start with no late-comers allowed?

+  > Latecomers are allowed, by the same reasoning as the network outage

+- **Question 5:** Is the proposed block a *required* part of the vote, or can a definitive identifier be used to save space and bandwidth, like a hash?

+  > We could vote on a hash, at the risk that the actual block never shows up and the data is lost.
+Most protocols will
+  > only vote once they know the data is persisted on a majority of the network

+- **Question 6:** If the iteration leader does not have a block of transactions to propose, what should it do?
+Does the iteration simply time out?

+  > Up to the leader, it can propose an empty block, or timeout.

+- **Question 7:** I have still been searching around for information about how to synchronize either players who have fallen out of sync, or to allow latecomers to join and catch up.
+I still have not found anything conclusive, but I have an idea as long as it doesn't violate the protocol itself.
+My solution would be that an out of sync player or a latecomer would broadcast a block, and we can call it a "hello" block or a "sync" block.

+  > In Simplex, it's handled in Step 4: "*Next iteration and finalize votes: On seeing a notarized blockchain of height h,
+  > enter iteration h+1.
+At the same time, p multicasts its view of the notarized blockchain to everyone else.
+At this
+  > point in time, if the timer `Th` did not fire yet: cancel `Th` (so it never fires) and multicast <finalize, h>*".
+The
+  > second line, where "*p multicasts its view of the notarized blockchain to everyone else*", should synchronize the rest
+  > of the network.
+In practice, it is likely better to implement this as a "pull" rather than a "push".

 ## License Information